Ivy Park: Drop 3

 On January 24, 2021, the Ivy Park official Instagram page posted a cryptic teaser with a winter theme featuring models posing in different apparel and flashes of different shoes, ending with a simple "COMING SOON" caption.
 Days later, on February 5, 2021, Adidas announced the third collection, “Icy Park", where the collection will "[infuse] alpine silhouettes with faux shearling and performance towel terry materials, adding texture for the quintessential cozy vibe."
 Select apparel will also feature new brand logo monograms.

 Promotion

 The brand also sent out various gift packages to celebrities and influencers, but this time shoes were sent out in chests made of frozen ice.
 Celebrities such as Lil Yachty and Gucci Mane received such packages.
 Throughout the month of February 2021, ice sculptures were temporarily erected in locations around New York City to promote the collection, with one being installed in Domino Park, and another two days later in Bryant Park.

+Drops 4-5

+In August 2021, Beyoncé and Adidas released the fourth collection, "Ivy Park Rodeo," celebrating the history of Black cowboys and American Western culture.
+The collection featured denim, cow print, and western-themed accessories across gender-neutral and size-inclusive apparel and footwear.
+In December 2021, the fifth collection, "Halls of Ivy," followed, drawing on themes of higher learning and self-expression, with houndstooth patterns, plaid, and neon accents across 89 apparel styles, four footwear colorways, and eleven accessories.